IELTS Speaking Part 2: Will I get a low score if I speak for less than 2 mins?

 IELTS Speaking Part 2 Model Answer: Holidays

 This is a band score 9 sample answer for a speaking part 2 talk in IELTS.
-This model demonstrates who you can expand each prompt with more information and description.
+This model answer demonstrates how you can expand each prompt with more information and description.
 This IELTS speaking part 2 model answer is estimated at band score 9.
+IELTS Speaking part 2 is where you must speak for 1-2 mins based on a topic given on a cue card.
+This is your chance to showcase your fluency.

 Describe a holiday you recently had.